TI MSP430: MSP430F2xx series

 The MSP430F2xx Series are similar to the '1xx generation, but operate at even lower power, support up to 16 MHz operation, and have a more accurate (±2%) on-chip clock that makes it easier to operate without an external crystal.
-These flash-based ultra-low power devices offer 1.8–3.6 V operation.
-Includes the very-low power oscillator (VLO), internal pull-up/pull-down resistors, and low-pin count options.
+These flash-based ultra-low power devices offer 1.8–3.6 V operations.
+It includes the very-low power oscillator (VLO), internal pull-up/pull-down resistors, and low-pin count options.